ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

    {:tip}

 2. Consider what type of data you have on your original {{site.data.keyword.blockstorageshort}} LUN and how best to copy it to your new LUN.
-  - If you have backups, static content, and things that aren't expected to change during the copy, there aren't any major concerns.
+  - If you have backups, static content, and things that aren't expected to change during the copy, you don't need to worry much.
   - If you're running a database or a virtual machine on your {{site.data.keyword.blockstorageshort}}, make sure that the data isn't altered during the copy to avoid data corruption.
-If you have any bandwidth concerns, do the migration during off peak times.
-If you need assistance with these considerations, open a support ticket.
+  - If you have any bandwidth concerns, do the migration during off peak times.
+  - If you need assistance with these considerations, open a support ticket.

 3. Copy your data across.
    - For **Microsoft Windows**, format the new storage, and copy the data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN by using Windows Explorer.